dxyang/ssr/README.md

 To install the dependencies of this repo, simply run `poetry install` from the root of the repo.
 Run `poetry shell` to active the virtual environment.

 # Processed Data
-Can be found on Google Drive [here](https://drive.google.com/drive/folders/1bFJ64Q_NlbKc1J1um-tQFmT1xEBBYWhV?usp=sharing) or at `/data/vision/fisher/code/dxyang/ssr/forecast_rodeo/results/regression/shared`
+[Fork](https://github.com/dxyang/forecast_rodeo) of the original forecast rodeo repo, with code fixes to work with the Python3 environment in this repo.
+This was used to generate the original data matrices as used by the paper.
+The datafiles can be found on Google Drive [here](https://drive.google.com/drive/folders/1bFJ64Q_NlbKc1J1um-tQFmT1xEBBYWhV?usp=sharing) or at `/data/vision/fisher/code/dxyang/ssr/forecast_rodeo/results/regression/shared`.